Giffgaff help, issues and complaints

 Chances are that, along with your keys, your mobile phone is the other item you're never without.
 If you're with giffgaff, what happens if something goes wrong, though?

-Because giffgaff has no call centres or any kind of staffed help line, it can be daunting finding help.
+Because giffgaff has no call centres or any kind of staffed help line, it can be daunting wondering where to find help.
 In this guide we will take you through some of the most common issues faced by giffgaff customers and how to resolve them.
 We will also provide advice on how to navigate giffgaff's own, unique help system.

 What actually is giffgaff?